byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

      by the variable.
 That means that there is no changing the _referred-to address_ (or _pointer value__) of a variable declared `char[]`.

-     *For any of the variables, is the referred-to address (i.e., the pointer value) the same as the _address_ of the variable itself (i.e., the output associated with question 10)?
-If so, which and why?*  Hint: See explanatory text in this question.
+     *For which of the variables is the referred-to address (i.e., the pointer value) the same as the _address_ of the variable itself (i.e., the output associated with question 10)?
+Briefly explain.*  Hint: See explanatory text in this question.

- 12. *Do any of the variables reference the same content?
-That is, are any of the addresses / pointer values the same between `s1`, `s2`, and/or `s3`?
+ 12. *Which of the variables reference the same content?
+That is, which of the addresses / pointer values are the same between `s1`, `s2`, and/or `s3`?
-     If so, which and why?*
+     Briefly explain.*

  13. Use `printf()` to print out the contents of each of the array/string variables `s1`, `s2`, and `s3`, i.e., using the `"%s"` format, each on a